What is this film about?

 So begins the odyssey of the USS Nimitz rendezvous with unexplained craft that have forever haunted the US Navy shipmates that were there that day.
 Whether those Navy men and women were fortunate or not has yet to be determined.
 But for those that saw those craft, this is what they witnessed.
 They say it was as real as the sun, sea and sky.
 They know they were out there.
 They want vindication.

 It’s 2019 and I’m walking along the Colorado River near Bullhead City, Arizona with Senior Chief Petty officer Kevin Day.
 He was one of the first navy vets I met that saw the objects on radar.
-He has over 17 years in the Navy, pretty much his whole career.
+He had over 17 years in the Navy, pretty much his whole career.
 He agreed to meet up with me to give me his take on the events and he’s frustrated, “Our goal when standing watch in CIC is to identify everything that’s in the sky.
 We failed utterly to identify these things.
 It didn’t meet any of the parameters for anything that was known.
 I asked Captain Smith about it, the Air Defense Commander on USS Princeton, and he was baffled too.
 He said, “well maybe they’re ice crystals.”
 And I kinda’ had to laugh at that ‘cause, I thought it was ludicrous.
 They were not ice crystals.”
 Kevin wants to take his concerns to Washington, DC.
 He believes there should be training for all service members.
 Back then Kevin and his men had deal with it with it on their own.
+He may get his wish.
+In 2020 the DoD formed the UAP Task Force to officially study UFO’s.
+The first time since Project Blue Book in the 1960s.

 I never intended to get involved in some far-flung story about physics-defying craft, punk rock stars and conspiracy advocates.
 I didn’t seek it out by any means.
 I guess you could say it sought me out.
 That’s the short end of it.
-Just how I ended up leading a panel of US Navy veterans, all heroes of the gulf wars, in front of the stage, and how they have inspired me and inspired other vets to come to terms with it themselves, is something for another story.
+Just how I ended up leading a panel of US Navy veterans, all heroes of the gulf wars, in front of the stage at a UFO conference, and how they have inspired me and inspired other vets to come to terms with it themselves, is something for another story.
 Yet it happened, as unlikely as it sounds.
 I’m not going to rehash all the details of the Nimitz sighting, as you have undoubtedly already read or heard about it before.
 I’m a video producer.
 That means I make videos for commercial production – my day job.
 I’ve always had an interest from a young age, no doubt from my parents who were academics and always traveling and sharing ideas on alternate ancient history and the latest books on mysteries and unexplained events.
 My college education in the 80’s mainly focused on music, electronic art, media and the academic courses I was obliged to take.
-By the end of the 80’s I had 5-years as a cub TV journalist in the small market, snowbelt town of Elmira, NY.
-My buddy called me with a job at WINK-TV in warm and sunny Fort Myers, FL.
-The CBS affiliate was hiring and later with 5 years and many stories under my belt I considered myself a good reporter, and fresh off the mint MUFON field investigator.
 Fast Forward.
 October 2017.
 Facebook.

 Some friends knew I still had an interest and shared a presentation by the group To The Stars Academy of Arts and Sciences led, as you know, by Blink 182 vocalist Tom Delonge, with his rag tag gang of senior aerospace, CIA, and defense leaders, all talking about the US Government’s ongoing study of UFO’s.
 Their mission was to facilitate the release of this information to the world community through their public benefit company and through direct public involvement and an entertainment division.
 Not only that, they would begin work on a zero point energy aerospace vehicle and begin sending laser-launched “Cube Sats” into orbit as soon as possible.